I remember bank fishing as a kid. I remember how much fun it was to patrol the banks for bass. Sometimes with real worms, other times with plastics.

 Keep in mind that you’ll need some heavy gear and braided line.
 I would recommend a heavy power fast action rod with at least 50 lb. braid.

 You don’t need to worry about a leader so long as you use a dark-colored braid.
 The weedy filaments should do a good job of disguising your line.

 Combine that with a heavy bullet sinker weighing at least 1/2 ounce.

-You’ll want a hook that strong.
-Whether it’s an EWG(Extra Wide Gap) or regular worm hook, is really a matter of preference.
+Use a strong hook.
+Whether it’s an EWG (Extra Wide Gap) or a regular worm hook, that is really a matter of preference.

 You’ll want to rig your soft plastic lure Texas Style.